 - It states facts, not fraud.
 A blocked release reports that the wire differs from the verified baseline and which field changed — never a conclusion that someone committed a crime.

 - No account number, ever.
-A wire is identified by payee + routing + a SHA-256 hash of the account number + the last four digits.
+A wire is identified by payee, routing, a non-identifying token, and the last four digits.
 The full number is never stored, transmitted, or shown.

 - It moves no money.
 This is a proof a licensed escrow agent acts on — the check authorizes nothing and releases nothing itself.

 The deal parties and dollar figures are illustrative.
-The cryptography is real.
+The proof is real.

 DealMatcher · Bonis Systems LLC — the parties never touch the money; the proof travels with the deal.